Frequently Asked Questions

 Questions & Answers

-Everything you need to know about the clinical work and the coaching methodology.
+Everything you need to know about Neurofeedback and the coaching methodology.
 If you don't find your answer here, reach out directly — I read every message and respond personally.

 Neurofeedback & Brain Mapping